 A view is a callable which takes a request and returns a response.
 This can be more than just a function, and Django provides an example of some classes which can be used as views.
 These allow you to structure your views and reuse code by harnessing inheritance and mixins.
-There are also some generic views for simple tasks which we’ll get to later, but you may want to design your own structure of reusable views which suits your use case.
+There are also some generic views for tasks which we’ll get to later, but you may want to design your own structure of reusable views which suits your use case.
 For full details, see the class-based views reference documentation.

-Simple usage in your URLconf¶
+Usage in your URLconf¶

 URLconf.
-If you’re only changing a few simple attributes on a class-based view, you
+If you’re only changing a few attributes on a class-based view, you

-from django.conf.urls import patterns from django.views.generic import TemplateView urlpatterns = patterns('', (r'^about/', TemplateView.as_view(template_name="about.html")), )
+from django.urls import path from django.views.generic import TemplateView urlpatterns = [ path('about/', TemplateView.as_view(template_name="about.html")), ]

 Subclassing generic views¶